phpearth/stats/README.md

 ## Installation

-If you want to install this application locally, do the following:
+To install this application locally, do the following:

 1. Register Facebook Application